santaclarauniversity/santaclarauniversity.github.io/src/docs/01-what's-new.md

   - Created new styles based on BS badges.
 - **Panels**
   - Panels are now deprecated in favor of Cards.
+- **Sidebar**
+  - A new, lightweight sidebar design has been adopted that will allow for greater responsive behavior.
 - **Site Pointer**
   - New secondary styles for site pointers.
 - **Person Spotlight**